konrad/2018-01-10-RNA-Seq-Workshop_Guwahati/Installation.md

 After the installation and the first log-in you might be asked to update the system.
 Please do so.
-As we will need the terminal application quite often we will add it to our favorite applications.
-For this click on the button icon with the nine dots ("Show Applications") and type in the search field on the top ("Type to search ...")
+As we will need the terminal application quite often we will add it to our favorite applications:
+If you have installed *Ubuntu 16.04 LTS* click on the button with the big cirlce on the upper left corner and type in the search field on the top "Terminal".
+An icon name "Terminal" will be shown.
+Click on that icon.
+The terminal icon will be now shown in the bar on the left side.
+Click with the right mouse button on it and click on "Lock to Launcher" in menu that pops up.
+This will keep the terminal icon in the bar to make it faster accessible.
+If you have installed *Ubuntu 17.10* click on the button icon with the nine dots ("Show Applications") and type in the search field on the top ("Type to search ...")
 "Terminal".
 An icon name "Terminal" will be shown.
 Click on that icon.
 The terminal icon will be now shown in the bar on the left side.
 Click with the right mouse button on it and click on "Add to Favorites" in menu that pops up.
 This will keep the terminal icon in the bar to make it faster accessible.

-In the following you will use the Unix Shell for the installation of further tools.
-Please follow it precisely.
+In the following you will use the Unix shell for the installation of further tools.
+Please follow the instructions precisely (white spaces are important!).
 During the workshop you will learn how to use the Unix shell properly.

 ### Install Anaconda